 Here's an imgur gallery of all the pics above and a number of others showcasing more random names I generated during the testing processes.

 This mod was designed with other exploration/adventure mods in mind.
-Please, use this in modpacks.
-Just don't be untoward about it.
+Please, use this in modpacks—just make sure to link back to this project page.